Page Refresh AI/Category Pages

 What this audit is looking for

-This audit checks whether a category page behaves like a strong search and conversion hub: enough unique copy, clear structure, buyer guidance, FAQ depth, and links that distribute authority to the right subpages.
+This audit checks whether one category URL behaves like a useful search and shopping hub: unique category context, clear structure, buyer guidance, facet clarity, extractable answers, FAQ depth, source-backed refresh decisions, and links that point visitors to the right subpages.

 Common content problems on these pages